osandov/blktests/README.md

 ## Adding Tests

+New test cases are welcomed when,

+- a bug in block layer or storage stack is found and the new test case confirms fix of the bug,
+- a new feature is introduced in block layer or storage stack, and the new test cases confirm that the feature is working well, or,
+- the new test cases extend coverage of block layer and storage stack code.

 The `./new` script creates a new test from a template.
 The generated template contains more detailed documentation.
 [The ./new script itself](new) can be referred to as a document.
 It describes variables and functions that test cases